This blog may contain affiliate links. Read our disclosure policy for more info.

 Willowbank was the first place in the world to open a glass-free nocturnal house for kiwis.
 The Nocturnal House is open from 10:30 am every day.
 As mentioned, there’s no glass-like in other kiwi sanctuaries across New Zealand, and you are guaranteed to see the elusive kiwi!

 Willowbank Wildlife Reserve is just a 20-minute drive from downtown, it’s open daily from 9:30 am to 5:00 pm.
-Visiting costs only $32.50 NZD per adult, $12 per child (but children under 5 are free) – which is great-value-for-money beacuse you can easily spend the whole day here!
+Visiting costs only $32.50 NZD per adult, $12 NZD per child (but children under 5 are free) – which is great value for money because you can easily spend the whole day here!

 Where to Stay in Christchurch

-Christchurch, although not a large city by international standards, is for New Zealand.
-As with any large city, picking the right place to stay for you is really important.
-The two main choices are either out by the airport for a convenient trip back home or in the heart of the city where all the action happens.
+Although not a large city by international standards, Christchurch is big for New Zealand.
+As with any large city, picking the right place to stay is really important.

 Renting a Car, Campervan, or Motorhome in New Zealand